FranGazta/Data-Science-Capstone-Coursera/README.md

 # Data-Science-Capstone-Coursera
-Final work for obteining the IBM Data Science Professional Certificate
+Final work to obtain the IBM Professional Certificate in Data Science